Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 }
 const res = await workflow.invoke(initialState)
 ```
-each graph accept the initial state object that hold the initial info about the state (central storage)
+each graph accept the initial state object that hold the initial info about the state (central storage) before the execution started

 During the execution any Node inside that graph can update this state object, and we get the final state as a response at the end of the execution